transloadit/uppy/.github/ISSUE_TEMPLATE/integration_help.md

 Uppy developers and aficionados assist where they can on the [Community Forum](https://community.transloadit.com/c/uppy).
 No guaranteed response times but we do our best!
 The conversations are public and indexed by search engines so they can benefit others in the future.

-When you are opting to self-host server components, keep in mind that

-- Uppy still works without any of our server components.
-They are only needed for fetching from Dropbox, Instagram, etc, and resumable uploads (tus)
+Running Companion on a server is required for the Instagram, Dropbox, etc. integrations.
+Running a tusd server is required to enable resumable file uploads.

-- You are wandering off supported paths so we can't go out of our way fix a problem.
-But, you will not be paying anything (**$0/mo**) except for maybe your team's hours and hosting provider
+The Uppy client still works great without these components, but if you are opting to self-host them, keep in mind that we can't go out of our way fix a problem.
+But: you will not be paying us anything (**$0/mo**) (hosting & team costs may apply)

 ↬ We encourage all users to try our [Community Forum](https://community.transloadit.com/c/uppy).